bialx/chess/README.md

 ## MENU

-**Menu 1.** Uses hard-coded url of a player on lichess to provide stats on the differents opening played by the player
+* **1.** Uses hard-coded url of a player on lichess to provide stats on the differents opening played by the player
    * most played opening
    * best/worst opening in term of win ratio
    * details on a given opening (win ration according to every variation played)

-     -> 2. You can give a player as a command line argument to display his overall rating and games played
+* **2.** You can give a player as a command line argument to display his overall rating and games played

            in bullet/blitz/rapid/classical

 ## Parameters

--v --verbose : increase verbosity
+**-v --verbose** : increase verbosity

--p --player: name of the player on lichess you wish to analyze (atm works to display overall information such as rating/numbers of games played)
+**-p --player**: name of the player on lichess you wish to analyze (atm works to display overall information such as rating/numbers of games played)

--o --old: how old are the game you wish to analyze in terms of months
+**-o --old**: how old are the game you wish to analyze in terms of months

-Hard coded parameters : for menu 1. uses "Bialx" as base player
+**Hard coded parameters**: for menu 1. uses "Bialx" as base player

-Default parameters: -o = 6 months // -p = bialx
+**Default parameters**: -o = 6 months // -p = bialx

 ## Provide